Science and technology in the United Kingdom: Technology-based industries

-The United Kingdom plays a leading part in the aerospace industry, with companies including Rolls-Royce playing a leading role in the aero-engine market; BAE Systems acting as Britain's largest and the Pentagon's sixth largest defence supplier, and large companies including GKN acting as major suppliers to the Airbus project.
+The United Kingdom plays a leading part in the aerospace industry.
+Companies such as Rolls-Royce are major players in the aero-engine market, while BAE Systems serves as Britain's largest defence supplier and the Pentagon's sixth largest.
+Large companies including GKN act as major suppliers to the Airbus project.
 Two British-based companies, GlaxoSmithKline and AstraZeneca, ranked in the top five pharmaceutical companies in the world by sales in 2009 and UK companies have discovered and developed more leading medicines than any other country apart from the US.
-The UK remains a leading centre of automotive design and production, particularly of engines, and has around 2,600 component manufacturers.
+The UK remains a leading centre of automotive design and production, particularly of engines, and in 2011 had around 2,600 component manufacturers.
 Investment by venture capital firms in UK technology companies was $9.7 billion from 2010 to 2015.

+The UK technology sector represents a significant portion of the global technology industry, and valued at $1.2 trillion in the first half of 2025.

 Scientific research

-Scientific research and development remains important in British universities, with many establishing science parks to facilitate production and co-operation with industry.
+Scientific research and development remains important in British universities, with many institutions establishing science parks to facilitate production and cooperation with industry.
 Between 2004 and 2012, the United Kingdom produced 6% of the world's scientific research papers and had an 8% share of scientific citations, the third- and second-highest in the world (after the United States' 9% and China's 7% respectively).
 Scientific journals produced in the UK include Nature, the British Medical Journal and The Lancet.

 Britain was one of the largest recipients of research funding from the European Union.
 From 2007 to 2013, the UK received €8.8 billion out of a total of €107 billion expenditure on research, development and innovation in EU Member States, associated and third countries.
 At the time, this represented the fourth largest share in the EU.
 The European Research Council granted 79 projects funding in the UK in 2017, more than any other EU country.
-The United Kingdom was ranked fourth in the Global Innovation Index 2020, 2021 and 2022.
+The United Kingdom was ranked 6th in the Global Innovation Index in 2025.

-Zero-gravity propulsion, wireless energy transfer, space mining, superconductivity, and smart materials are all vital areas of development for the UK advancing its global position as a producer of technology and establishing its position as a source for it.
-Nanomedicine is a vital area of research for the NHS as the key to reducing waiting lists is the use of more effective technology.